junokili/tuktuktours/README.md

 to manage and/or interact with a common dataset.
 The database is structured so that certain datasets can be managed by super users, other sets by authenticated users and some by any user.
-It can be accessed here: http://tuktuk-tours.herokuapp.com The site is based around a travel company, who want to sell tours within the Yogyakarta area of Java, Indonesia.
+It can be accessed here: http://tuktuk-tours.herokuapp.com

+The site is based around a travel company, who want to sell tours within the Yogyakarta area of Java, Indonesia.
 Super users can manage the database of tours available, as well as create blog posts that provide additional information to entice customers when choosing a tour.
-Any user can view and search all the tours and blog posts, while authenticated users have the additional ability to purchase a tour, submit reviews of tours and comment on posts.
-The site owner maintains overall admin control over the database.
+Any user can view and search all the tours and blog posts, while authenticated users have the additional ability to submit reviews of tours and comment on posts.
+To reduce button clicking anonymous users can also make a purchase.
+The site owner maintains
+overall admin control over the database.

 The company adds additional value by providing a service to customers that is not currently available in this style, offers local employment opportunities for guides and drivers and benefits the communities in which the tours are based.